 As he blinked, as the light came back to him in increments, Wei Wuxian recalled the shop owner’s words: “An immortal cultivator came last night to chase away some spirits.”

-Lan Wangji certainly looked the part of an immortal, even as confused as he was in the middle of a staring crowd—even with a child hugging his leg and beginning to cry loudly.
+Lan Wangji certainly looked the part of an immortal, even as confused as he was in the middle of a staring crowd—and with a child hugging his leg and beginning to cry loudly.

 Wen Ning, Wei Wuxian thought.